vpidev/ui-styleguide/README.md

 *Why?*: Provides autocomplete support

-*Why?*: Provices clean behavior when entering search text (avoids typing in the middle of the selected item)
+*Why?*: Provides clean behavior when entering search text (avoids typing in the middle of the selected item)

 ###### [Style [U052](#style-u052)]